muellerFrederic/unet-building-toolkit/README.md

 :warning:
 Note that this package has been tested manually to the best of my knowledge, but there are no automated tests.
 Keep that in mind and use the package with care and think before you act.
+:warning:
 ## Requirements & installation
 Basically all you need to get started with ubuildingtoolkit is some version of Python above 3.8.
 You don't even need to install a specific version of tensorflow, since it is listed as dependency in the configuration files of this package.